Virtual Employer Information Sessions for Students

 - Determine what is important to you and what you want to get out of the information.

 - Attire: Even with the virtual format, it is important to make a good impression.
-Career Services therefore recommends business casual attire for most sessions, unless otherwise indicated through publicity.
+Career Services therefore recommends business casual attire for most sessions in which cameras will be on, unless otherwise indicated through publicity.

 After the Event

 Now that you know what the employer is looking for, you can demonstrate these qualities in your resume, cover letter, and interview.
-It’s always helpful to say you went to the on-campus event during your interview or to mention in your cover letter that you met a specific representative – this increases your credibility when describing why you are interested in the employer and opportunity.
+It’s always helpful to say you attended an employer’s information session during your interview or to mention in your cover letter that you met a specific representative – this increases your credibility when describing why you are interested in the employer and opportunity.

 Frequently Asked Questions